haifengl/bigdata/README.md

 experience to increase customer engagement and bring greater profits.

-Using big data, organizations can collect more accurate and detailed information to gain the 360 view of the customer.
-The analysis of all customer touch points, including browsing history [^2], social media, email, and call center, enable companies to gain a much more complete and deep understanding of customer behavior – what ads attract them, why they buy, how they shop, what they buy together, what they’ll buy next, why they switch, how they recommend a produce/service in their social network, etc. Once actionable insights are discovered, companies more likely rise above industry standards.
+Using big data, organizations can collect more accurate and detailed information to gain the 360 view of customers.
+The analysis of all the customers’ touch points, such as browsing history,[^2] social media, email, and call center, enable companies to gain a much more complete and deeper understanding of customer behavior – what ads attract them, why they buy, how they shop, what they buy together, what they’ll buy next, why they switch, how they recommend a product/service in their social network, etc. Once actionable insights are discovered, companies will more likely rise above industry standards.

-Big data also enable comprehensive benchmarking over time.
+Big data also enable comprehensive benchmarking over the time.
 For example, banks, telephone service companies, Internet service providers, pay TV companies, insurance firms, and alarm monitoring services, often use customer attrition analysis and customer attrition rates as one of their key business metrics because the cost of retaining an existing customer is far less than acquiring a new one @ReichheldSasser1990.
 Moreover, big data enables service providers to move from reactive churn management to proactive customer retention with predictive modeling before customers explicitly start the switch.

 ### HCM